 - Emmaville: Monster Murray Cod Fishing Retreat, fishing/cabin accommodation on 1900ha sheep and cattle property.
 Close to Emmaville.

-- Ben Lomond: Family fishing for rainbow trout in dams at Silent Grove farmstay, 48km south of Glen Innes; rainbow/brown trout catch/release in lakes at Uncle Billy’s Retreat, 13 km from Ben Lomond.
+- Ben Lomond: Family fishing for rainbow trout in dams at Silent Grove farmstay, 48km south of Glen Innes Highlands; rainbow/brown trout catch/release in lakes at Uncle Billy’s Retreat, 13 km from Ben Lomond.

-- Deepwater: There are 3km of open water running northwest from Deepwater Bridge.
-Murray cod, yellowbelly and rainbow trout, There are 5km to 10km of open water east of Deepwater Bridge and Railway Bridge.
-Bush camping is permitted. other spots include 10-mile crossing or hills within 15km of Deepwater for Murray cod, yellowbelly and rainbow brown trout.
+- Deepwater: There are 3km of open water running northwest from Deepwater Bridge and 5km to 10 km of open water east of Deepwater Bridge and Railway Bridge where murray cod, yellowbelly and rainbow trout can be caught.
+Bush camping is permitted.
+Other spots include 10-mile crossing or hills within 15km of Deepwater for Murray cod, yellowbelly and rainbow brown trout.

 Fishing licences are required in NSW: $7 three days, $14 a month, $35 a year; Centrelink and Department of Veteran Affairs concession cardholders exempt, also Aboriginal people for freshwater fishing.

-Murray cod closed season from September-November; designated trout waters closed from the end of June long weekend to the beginning of October long weekend.
+The murray cod season is closed from September-November and the designated trout waters are closed from the end of the June long weekend to the beginning of October long weekend.